Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Introduction

+Long-term forecasts of refugee populations have been produced as inputs to world population projections; in particular, the United Nations (UN) Population Division is a major producer of population projections through regular releases of the World Population Prospects.
+The UN uses probabilistic Bayesian approaches for projecting total fertility and life expectancy \citep{alkema2011tfr, raftery2013life,raftery2014}.
+For refugees, UN projections are currently based on an assumption that two thirds of refugees will return to their country of origin within 5 years \citepalias{un2022wpp}.
+We adopt this simple method as a benchmark against which to compare our proposed approach.

-Other attempts have been made to apply statistical demography techniques to project forcibly displaced populations.
-Within the UN High Commissioner for Human Rights (UNHCR) there have been multiple efforts.
-The UNHCR Demographic Projection Tool applies demographic techniques to project age-specific refugee populations based on fertility and life expectency data.
+Other attempts have been made to apply techniques from statistical demography to project forcibly displaced populations.
+Within the UN High Commission for Refugees (UNHCR) there have been multiple such efforts.
+The UNHCR Demographic Projection Tool applies demographic methods to project age-specific refugee populations based on fertility and life expectency data.
 However, the tool does not attempt to project arrivals or departures of refugees, rather relying on the analyst to provide possible future scenarios.
 From another angle, the UNHCR Jetson project seeks to apply predictive modeling to forecast refugee movements \citepalias{jetson2024}.
 A predictive model of monthly arrivals of internally displaced persons by region in Somalia was developed using climate, weather, and market variables as predictors \citepalias{jetson2024somalia}.

-Statistical and machine learning approaches have been used to predict refugee movements using indicators such as violent conflicts, market prices, and weather and climate variables \citep{carammia2022asylum, huynh2020idps, singh2019bayesian}.
+Statistical and machine learning approaches have been used to predict refugee and asylum seeker movements using indicators such as violent conflicts, market prices, and weather and climate variables \citep{carammia2022asylum, huynh2020idps, singh2019bayesian}.
 Typically, such methods have shorter forecast horizons (on the order of weeks or months) and are targeted towards aiding in humanitarian response efforts.
 Similarly, a number of countries have implemented prediction systems in order to anticipate arrivals of asylum seekers \citep{angenendt2023}.
-Methods based on detecting signals in other variables are difficult to apply for long-term population projections, as doing so typically requires projecting the indicators themselves, which are often noisier than the demographic outcome being forecast.
-As such, our approach is based only on historical refugee and asylum seeker data.
+Methods based on detecting signals in other variables are difficult to apply for medium- to long-term population projections, as doing so typically requires projecting the indicators themselves, which are often noisier than the demographic outcome being forecast.
+As such, our approach is based only on historical refugee data.
 A possible downside of this approach is that our methods may be less well suited for short-term projections of the type useful for humanitarian planning in emergencies.